mpobaschnig/imagery/README.md

 Open GNOME Builder (or Visual Studio Code with Flatpak extension), and run it from there.

 The models are downloaded within the app.

+If somehow downloads are not working, you can download the models manually:

+## Text to Image

+Download the repository at `https://huggingface.co/runwayml/stable-diffusion-v1-5` and place it at `/home/USER/.var/app/io.github.mpobaschnig.Imagery/data/stable-diffusion-v1-5`